Gigi Hadid & Zayn Malik Share Adorable Photo Of Newborn Daughter: ‘My First Halloween’

 “I hope she has a gorgeous pretty name,” a third fan wrote.

-“what is her name @zayn @gigihadid,” an impatient fan asked in the comments.
+“What is her name @zayn @gigihadid,” an impatient fan asked in the comments.

-Though the child is only one-month-old, Hadid has already gotten back to her original shape.
+Though the child is only 1 month old, Hadid has already gotten back to her original shape.
 As reported by The Inquisitr, the supermodel recently shared pictures of her post-baby body on social media, while urging her 60.3 million followers to vote.

-In the photo, she wore a black T-shirt with the letter “V-O-T-E” printed on the front, as well as yellow high-waisted pants.
+In the photo, she wore a black T-shirt with the letters “V-O-T-E” printed on the front, as well as yellow high-waisted pants.
 The look was completed by a wavy hairstyle, two gold necklaces, and a yellow scrunchie around her arm.